brahmbeyond/Notes/AI_unit_3.md

 ## Forward & Backward Deduction.
 These are inference techniques.
 Forward deduction stars with data then moves to goal and backward first see the goal then checks data accordingly.
 Its just like a detective when first checks the clues to find the culprit is forward deduction and when detective first suspects the culprit and then finds clues according to that is backward deduction.

-### Forward Deduction-
+### Forward Deduction-  Here you know what to do with the given data
-- starts with facts and data
+- Begin with the initial set of known facts or input data.
+- Apply inference rules to the known facts to generate new conclusions.
-- uses rules to see what conclusion can be drawn from data and facts
+- Repeat the process iteratively, applying rules to the newly derived facts until no further conclusions can be drawn.

 #### benefits-